Shinjuku Area

 If you’re a foreigner, this area is perfectly safe to wander around – even at night – but the businesses and clubs in this district cater to Japanese only.
 Nobody minds us walking around and looking, but we need to make special arrangements if we want to visit a host or hostess club.

 But Kabuki-cho isn’t the only playground in Shinjuku – next door is a warren of small streets called Golden Gai, with alleyways lined with tiny bars that seat 8-10 people each.
+This is a typical street in Golden Gai.
+Funky, yes.
+Fancy, no.

 A typical street in Golden Gai.
 Funky, yes.
 Fancy, no.

 Some of these bars welcome foreigners without an accompanying Japanese person, some don’t.
 If you want to go into one, pause at the entrance and get a feel for whether you’d be welcome or not.
 If it feels like you’d be welcome, ask the bartender, “Is it OK to come in?”
 Even if they don’t speak English, they’ll understand and tell you.
 There’s often a ¥500 – ¥1000 cover charge at these small bars, so if it’s not posted, ask.
+Bars in Golden Gai tend to have themes: Goth-Lolita, Cowboy, Elvis, etc. and most have regular patrons warming the small number of barstools, so don’t be offended if they don’t make room for strangers without an introduction.

 GoldenGaiRamones